Is IngramSpark the right choice for YOU? Or should you stay with CreateSpace-only paperback distribution?

 IngramSpark discount codes

+IngramSpark waived revision fees for all books until the end of June, 2019 (no code required).
 NANO code is valid until March 31, 2019.
 Make sure to enter the code ALL UPPERCASE, otherwise, it won’t work.
 If you will need to update interior or cover files after submitting them for the first time, this code can also be used to waive revision fee.
 You will need to enter it again on “checkout” after $25 (or $50, if you are updating both files) fee is presented to you.
 SPARK5 code is valid for July 2018.
 SELFPUB code is valid through the end of June 2018.
 IngramSpark waived revision fees for all books until May 31st, 2018 (no code required).
 NANO17 code is valid through the end of March 2018.
 Unlike with earlier codes, you need to enter NANO17 code again on “checkout” when you see revision fee(s) listed.
 SPARK17 code is valid through the end of December 2017.
 INDIEFRINGE17 code is valid through the end of November 2017.
 Even though the company promotes these codes with a “waive set up fees” slogan, we have used them on several books and discovered that INDIEFRINGE17 code allowed for free file revision in mid-September 2017, while SPARK17 allowed for the same in mid-October 2017.
 They also used to charge a $12 yearly “market access fee”, but they do not charge it right now.
 Hopefully, they have dropped this $12 yearly fee altogether, but there is a possibility they will resume charging it at some point in the future.
 IngramSpark re-introduced their yearly $12 “market access fee” in mid-2017.
-Since they might waive it once again, and it is charged periodically instead of being a one-time fee, calculations in this article do not reflect it.
+Since they might waive it once again, and it is charged periodically instead of being a one-time fee, calculations in this article do not consider this fee.
 In our example, this small fee increases the number of books you need to sell to break-even using IngramSpark by 4 copies per year.
 Note that it is not charged for the first year of distribution.

 Acquiring your own ISBN